asdstory/Linux/Data transfer.md

 - [ ] rsync -r -a -v -e ssh dout2@tf20leginon.jianglab.science:/data1/frames/2019-11-05-Tongyi-sidH-30-finished-frames ./

-# Synchronize from one directory to another (both are local drive)

-- [ ] rsync -r -a -z -h -v ~/Desktop/2019-10-29-TYD-sidH-corrected-averages ./

-#cd to the destination folder, and do

-- [ ] rsync -r -a -z -h -v /data/biowulf-data-smb/dout2/20200106Krios_PnuC_0NR_C8/2020-01-06-PnuC_0NR_C8-leginon-counting-finished-frames/*.tif ./

 # Transfer from shared folder to Biowulf

 #Login to hpcdrive.nih.gov